jiawei397/nest-docs/docs/documentation/03_providers.en-US.md

 ```

 :::info
-You can create a service using the CLI by simply running `nest g` and then selecting Service.
+You can create a service using the CLI by simply running `nests g` and then selecting `Service`.
 :::

 Our `CatsService` is a basic class with one property and two methods.
 The only new feature is that it uses the `@Injectable()` decorator.